Inflammatory Syndrome In Kids With COVID-19 Explained

 Researchers and health officials are working quickly to study a new inflammatory health condition that’s impacting kids who’ve had coronavirus.
 In parts of the U.S. and Europe, a small but increasing number of children have come down with symptoms similar to Kawasaki disease or toxic shock.
-Doctors have determined it’s a brand new condition, which they’ve officially dubbed “pediatric multisystem inflammatory syndrome.”
+Doctors have determined it’s a brand new condition — which some are calling “pediatric multisystem inflammatory syndrome (PMIS)” and which the U.S. Centers for Disease Control and Prevention has dubbed "multisystem inflammatory syndrome in children (MIS-C)" — is associated with COVID-19.
 It’s causing kids to develop fevers, as well as inflammation of the skin, blood vessels, and heart.
-The Centers for Disease Control and Prevention is planning to issue a warning to doctors about the mysterious inflammatory disease, according to CBS News.
+On Thursday night, the CDC told doctors they should report suspected cases to state and local health officials.
 Here’s what we know so far about the condition, and what parents should look out for.

 Advertisement

-Note: Editor's note: This story has been updated to reflect a CDC statement put out shortly after this story was written.